renebitter/react_resort/README.md

 - [ ] Change Hero background for Home, Rooms and Error page dynamically (currently set by css)
-- [x] Fix "Featured rooms" cards: set size limit for imgs
+- [x] Fix "Featured rooms" cards: Grid replaced by Flexbox in order to center single items
 - [ ] Merge "Room" and "RoomFeatured" into 1 component or make "RoomFeatured" into a "Carousel" component
 - [ ] Fix "Rooms List" (Listing Page): set size limit for imgs
 - [ ] Fix "Single Room" (PDP): set size limit for imgs